Goodwood plant

-The Goodwood plant serves as the headquarters, design, manufacturing and assembly centre for Rolls-Royce Motor Cars.
+The Goodwood plant is the headquarters, design, manufacturing and assembly centre for Rolls-Royce Motor Cars.

 Officially opened on 1 January 2003, the plant is situated on a site covering 42 acre.
 The plant has been expanded since.
 Over 1,700 workers are currently employed at Goodwood.
-At present (2017) the plant produces approximately 20 cars a day.
+As of 2017, the plant produced approximately 20 cars a day.

 History

 After BMW bought the rights to the Rolls-Royce brand as applied to motor cars from Vickers plc, it required a new manufacturing plant in which to build the new cars.
 Rolls-Royce cars had until this time been built at the Crewe plant, but both the plant and the Bentley brand had been sold to the Volkswagen Group.

 BMW came to an agreement with the Earl of March to buy a greenfield site on his Goodwood Estate, near Chichester, West Sussex.
 The original plant, located close to Goodwood Circuit and Westhampnett village, cost £65 million.
 BMW engaged architect Sir Nicholas Grimshaw, the architect of the Eden Project in Cornwall.
-Designed to fit into its environment, the plant cannot be viewed from the road, in part thanks to a 3.5 ha "living roof" planted with sedum plants, the largest such roof in the UK.
+Designed to fit into its environment, the plant cannot be viewed from the road, in part due to a 3.5 ha "living roof" planted with sedum plants, the largest such roof in the UK.
 Other features help the 42-acre site blend in with the surrounding countryside, such as the planting of 400,000 plants and over 120 species of trees, as well as limestone and cedar cladding on the buildings.
 The plant is situated in an Area of Outstanding Natural Beauty, which may make further expansion difficult.